Enjoy a unique stay on your own private island off the coast of the Western Highlands.

 Today is all about exploring the Isle of Skye, commencing with a visit to Dunvegan Castle & Gardens, set in the heart of a staggering 17,000-hectare property which has been the ancestral home of the Chiefs of MacLeod Clan for 800 years.
 The gardens, meanwhile, are a hidden oasis containing an eclectic mix of plants offset by shimmering pools and waterfalls.
 Afterwards, you’ll need to have your camera handy as you take a scenic drive along the dramatic Trotternish Ridge.
 This drive offers Scotland’s most incredible scenery, teeming with spectacular cliffs and rock formations.
 The ridge rises to 719 metres above sea level at its peak, the Summit of Storr.
 Later, return to your hotel for dinner this evening.Daily :

 Admire Glencoe, considered one of the most beautiful glens in Scotland and the site of the Massacre of Glencoe in 1692, following the Jacobite uprising that commenced in 1689.
 Members of the Clan MacDonald of Glencoe were murdered by government forces for not being prompt In pledging their allegiance to the new monarchs, William III of England and II of Scotland and Mary II.
-Later, return to your castle for dinner this evening.Daily :
+Otherwise, golf enthusiasts will enjoy a round on the greens.

 Be transferred to the airport.Daily :